mhatzl/mantra-wiki/5-Requirements/5-Requirements.md

 4. **active** ...
 When the implementation of a requirement is merged, the requirement gets **active**

-   The number of times the requirement is referenced in the *project* repository should be added to the wiki.
+   The number of times the requirement is referenced in [mantra](https://github.com/mhatzl/mantra) should be added to the wiki.
    Tools may be used to achieve this.

    **Example:**